Russell Wilson to Compete for Seahawks Starting Gig Now

 The Nature of Player Comps

-Speaking of player comparisons, I think its important to talk about them.
+Speaking of player comparisons, I think it is important to talk about them.
 There are a lot of opinions about the value of comparisons.
 When done well, comps can be a great way to convey a lot of information in a brief description.

 When I sit at a table with NFL.com’s Chad Reuter and National Football Post’s Wes Bunting and I say Bengals receiver Marvin Jones stylistically reminds me of Packers veteran Donald Driver, I don’t usually have to say anything more.
 I know they get it because we have learned through conversation that we all have a similar approach when it comes to the frequency, intensity, and subtlety of our game study.